All Episodes

 You know, he was sent home to home, went to fight World War II.

-We beat back fascism, communism, uh, Nazism, Imperial Japan, radical Islamists since 9-11.
+We beat back fascism, communism, Nazism, Imperial Japan, radical Islamists since 9-11.

-We you know, a lot of these illnesses from a Ebola to SARS to mayers and all in between, and H1N1, it's never fun.
+A lot of these illnesses from Ebola to SARS to Mayors and all in between and H1N1, it's never fun.

-What I like in the sense that is happening here is in many ways, now we're gonna deal with this all differently moving forward.
+What I like in the sense that is happening here is in many ways, now we're going to deal with this all differently moving forward.

-And it's gonna save lives down the road.
+And it's going to save lives down the road, countless, millions probably.

 So business owners, though, they've got to get the help.